 If you are a North American organization looking to expand in Europe, you should be prepared for cultural differences in management style.
 There is no one European culture, and thus different countries come with different customs when it comes to workplace behavior.
 This blog post outlines some of the theory behind cultural differences.

-The development of the European Union gave rise to the illusion of one common market in Europe, which often translated to International Organizations creating their European Headquarters somewhere in Europe.
-They then assigned one European Manager to run the entire European business efficiently and had very little additional support to assist them in managing or understanding their diverse workforce.
+The development of the European Union gave rise to the illusion of one common market in Europe.
+Often, this translated to International Organizations creating their European Headquarters somewhere in Europe.
+They then assigned one European Manager to run the entire European business efficiently.
+Consequently, they had very little additional support to assist them in managing or understanding their diverse workforce.

 Cultural differences studies

 There is enough literature written on the cultural differences in management styles in various countries.
-In 2004, Manfred Perlitz and Frank Seger derived their five Western European management styles model based on the cultural differences work and studies conducted by Geert Hofstede (1991) and Fons Trompenaars (2000), namely:
+In 2004, Manfred Perlitz and Frank Seger derived their five Western European management styles model.
+Based on the cultural differences work and studies conducted by Geert Hofstede (1991) and Fons Trompenaars (2000), their models include:

 - Anglo-Saxon Culture (Ireland, UK, Australia, US & Canada)